SAP-samples/codejam-cap-llm/exercises/05-define-db-schema/README.md

 Because you created a binding to our HDI container, you have all configurations in place to deploy HANA database artifacts to the instance.
 To do so you need to build the artifacts first enter the `cds deploy` command.

-👉 Open a new terminal if not already open.

 👉 Make sure that you are still connected to the Cloud Foundry instance by checking the connection details:

 ```bash